astledsa/rengine/README.md

 ## Usage

 For now, I have mostly focused on PDFs.
-One running assumption I have is that as the models grow better and more powerful, hence complicated heuristics for sorting out PDFs _may_ not be necessary (or, just feed the page to an LLM or image embeddings).
+One running assumption I have is that as the models grow better and more powerful, complicated heuristics for sorting out PDFs _may_ not be necessary (or, just feed the page to an LLM or image embeddings).
 Here's how to initiliase the engine:

 ```python
 rengine = RetrievalEngine(